g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 #### Top Ten (2014)

-- **1.** Weak Server Side Controls
+1. Weak Server Side Controls
-- **2.** Insecure Data Storage
+2. Insecure Data Storage
-- **3.** Insufficient Transport Layer Protection
+3. Insufficient Transport Layer Protection
-- **4.** Unintended Data Leakage
+4. Unintended Data Leakage
-- **5.** Poor Authorization and Authentication
+5. Poor Authorization and Authentication
-- **6.** Broken Cryptography
+6. Broken Cryptography
-- **7.** Client Side Injection
+7. Client Side Injection
-- **8.** Security Decisions via Untrusted Inputs
+8. Security Decisions via Untrusted Inputs
-- **9.** Improper Session Handling
+9. Improper Session Handling
-- **10.** Lack of Binary Protections
+10. Lack of Binary Protections

 #### Top Ten (2016)

-- **1.** Improper Platform Usage: misuse of a platform feature or failure to use a platform security controls
+1. **Improper Platform Usage**: misuse of a platform feature or failure to use a platform security controls
-- **2.** Insecure Data Storage: insecure data storage + unintended data leakage
+2. **Insecure Data Storage**: insecure data storage + unintended data leakage
-- **3.** Insecure Communication: poor handshaking, incorrect SSL, weak negotiation, cleartext communication of sensitive assets, ...
+3. **Insecure Communication**: poor handshaking, incorrect SSL, weak negotiation, cleartext communication of sensitive assets, ...
-- **4.** Insecure Authentication: captures notions of authenticating the end user or bad session management
+4. **Insecure Authentication**: captures notions of authenticating the end user or bad session management
-- **5.** Insufficient Cryptography: cryptography was attempted, but it wasn't done correctly
+5. **Insufficient Cryptography**: cryptography was attempted, but it wasn't done correctly
-- **6.** Insecure Authorization: capture any failures in authorization
+6. **Insecure Authorization**: capture any failures in authorization
-- **7.** Client Code Quality: all of the code-level implementation problem in the mobile client
+7. **Client Code Quality**: all of the code-level implementation problem in the mobile client
-- **8.** Code Tampering: binary patching, local resource modification, method hooking, dynamic memory modification, ...
+8. **Code Tampering**: binary patching, local resource modification, method hooking, dynamic memory modification, ...
-- **9.** Reverse Engineering: analysis of the final core binary to determine the source code, libraries, ...
+9. **Reverse Engineering**: analysis of the final core binary to determine the source code, libraries, ...
-- **10.** Extraneous Functionality: internal development security controls that are not intended to be released into a production environment
+10. **Extraneous Functionality**: internal development security controls that are not intended to be released into a production environment

 ### Attack Vector